Stacked-Org/stacked-docs/README.md

 If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/FilledStacks/stacked-docs/issues) for something to work on.
 When ready, check out [Getting Started with Contributing](/CONTRIBUTING.md) for detailed instructions.

+## Schedule

+[FilledStacks](https://github.com/filledstacks): Wednesdays I write more docs or examples for Stacked

 ### Join us in discussions

 There is a Discord to talk about all sorts of topics related to Stacked and FilledStacks.
 For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in the [Discord](https://discord.gg/auR5sJyx).